AqwamCreates/DataPredict/docs/HighValueProjectTutorials.md

   * The only difference is that you give counter attacks to players' potential attacks.

+  * Best for mixing machine learning with game designers' control.

 ## Adaptive Difficulty Systems

 * [Creating Regression-Based Enemy Data Generation Model](HighValueProjectTutorials/CreatingRegressionBasedEnemyDataGenerationModel.md)